matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 ##### `m.secret.send`

 Sent by a client to share a secret with another device, in response to an `m.secret.request` event.
-Typically it is encrypted as an `m.room.encrypted` event, then sent as a to-device event.
+It MUST be encrypted as an `m.room.encrypted` event, then sent as a to-device event.

 - `request_id`: (string) Required.
 The ID of the request that this a response to.
 - `secret`: (string) Required.
 The contents of the secret.